 2. Since my chickens enjoy pumpkins, I will feed them pumpkins and make them Peeps’ Pumpkin Pie while we eagerly await

-The next time you hear/read/see the claim that pumpkins or pumpkin seeds are a dewormer ask for the following information:
+The next time you hear it claimed that pumpkins or pumpkin seeds are a dewormer ask for the following information:

 1. Which of the five species of Cucurbita they’re talking about and exactly which variety within the 9 cultivar groups does that?